bjh/bail/README.md

 # Bail

 #### What
-A miniscule DSL to allow me to write guard clauses.
+A miniscule DSL to allow me to write guard clauses primarily and also ask some basic questions of my types.

 #### Why
-I was finding my methods were collecting a pile of IF/ELSE tests that got hard to read and maintain.
+I was finding my methods were collecting a top layer of IF/ELSE statements that got harder to read and maintain.

 #### How
-Voodoo magic.
+Sweet sexy voodoo magic.

 ***

-A basic guard looks something like this:
+A basic *un-sugared* guard looks something like this:
 ```
 Bail.when(:any, :of, :these, :things) {|item| item.nil?}
 ```

-So you pass in an enumerator (defaults are the Enumerable module methods)
-any number of items
-and a `block` for the condition test
+So you pass in an enumerator (defaults are the Enumerable module methods), any number of arguments, and a `block` for the condition test.

 Super *easy* and super *cheezy*.

-There are more specialized versions as well that do not require a block:
+There are more specialized versions that do not require a block:
-These are really just light wrappers around Enumerable methods...
+These are really just lightly *sugared* wrappers around Enumerable methods...

 ```
 Bail.when_any(condition, *objects)